-Sale of fish by private anglers is not usual but is a common practice among crews of for-hire vessels.
+Sale of fish, particularly king mackerel, by private anglers and for-hire vessels is not usual but is a common practice among crews of for-hire vessels, particularly in the Florida Keys.
 Often passengers give their catch to the captain or crew who then sell those fish.
 Thus, crew from head boats with high numbers of passengers may sell substantial amounts of fish.